Supersonic (J. J. Fad album)

 Supersonic is the debut full-length studio album by American hip-hop group J. J. Fad.
 It was released on June 15, 1988, via Ruthless Records with executive production by Eazy-E. The album was certified gold by the Recording Industry Association of America on September 30, 1988.
-"Supersonic" was the band's biggest pop hit and was ranked #76 in VH1's 2009 special "100 Greatest One-Hit Wonders of the '80s".

 Background

 Audio production was handled by N.W.A members Dr. Dre and DJ Yella, alongside Arabian Prince, who served as co-producer.
 In addition to the title track ("Supersonic"), the singles were "Way Out" and "Is It Love".
 The album was distributed by Atco Records, a division of Atlantic Records.
 The title track was written by group members Dania Maria Birks and Juanita Michelle Burns-Sperling, former members Juanita A. Lee and Fatima Shasheed, and Kim Nazel.